-(1)

-$$\Delta \log(\text{avg. wages}){pfjt} = \beta_0 + \beta_1 \log(\text{HHI}){jct-1} + \beta_2 X{pfjt} + \beta_3 Z{jct-1} + \delta{jt} + \mu{ft} + \varepsilon{pfjt}$$

-,

-where $log(avg. wages){pfjt}$ is log average wages per worker in plant p, owned by firm f, operating within industry j, in year t. $log(HHI{jct-1})$ is the log of one-year lagged employment-based measure of concentration in either county (or commuting zone) c and industry j, defined at either the three- or four-digit SIC level; $X{pfjt}$ is a vector of plant-level control variables comprising the log of labor productivity, the log of the number of plants per segment within the firm, the log of the number of plants per firm, and plant age; $Z{jct-1}$ is the one-year lagged log of aggregate employment at the county-industry level; $\delta{jt}$ is a vector of either industry or industry-by-year fixed effects and $\mu{ft}$ is a vector of firm or firm-by-year fixed effects.
+(1) $\log(\text{avg. wages}){pfjt} = \beta_0 + \beta_1 \log(\text{HHI}){jct-1} + \beta_2 X{pfjt} + \beta_3 Z{jct-1} + \delta{jt} + \mu{ft} + \varepsilon{pfjt}$ where $log(avg. wages){pfit}$ is log average wages per worker in plant p, owned by firm f, operating within industry j, in year t. $log(HHI{jct-1})$ is the log of one-year lagged employmentbased measure of concentration in either county (or commuting zone) c and industry j, defined at either the three- or four-digit SIC level; X{pfjt} is a vector of plant-level control variables comprising the log of labor productivity, the log of the number of plants per segment within the firm, the log of the number of plants per firm, and plant age; \mathbf{Z}{jct-1} is the one-year lagged log of aggregate employment at the county-industry level; δ{it} is a vector of either industry or industry-by-year fixed effects and μ{ft} is a vector of firm or firm-by-year fixed effects.
 All standard errors are clustered at the county or commuting zone level.

-Table II provides the results from estimating regression (1) using either three or four-digit SIC codes and either county or commuting zone to compute the HHI employment concentration measure.
-Column 1 of Table II includes as explanatory variables year, industry, and firm fixed effects in addition to log employment at the three-digit industry-county level and plant-level controls (labor productivity and plant age) as well as firm- and firm segment-level controls such as log(plants per segment) and log(plants per firm).
-The plant-level explanatory variables-in particular, log(labor productivity) and plant age-control for plant-level productivity, alleviating the concern that our results are driven by productivity differences across plants.
+Table 2 provides the results from estimating Equation 1 using either three or four-digit SIC codes and either county or commuting zone to compute the HHI employment concentration measure.
+Column 1 of Table 2 includes as explanatory variables year, industry, and firm fixed effects in addition to log employment at the three-digit industry-county level and plant-level controls (labor productivity and plant age) as well as firm- and firm segmentlevel controls such as log(plants per segment) and log(plants per firm).
+The plant-level explanatory variables-in particular, log(labor productivity) and plant age-control for plantlevel productivity, alleviating the concern that our results are driven by productivity differences across plants.
 Further, by including industry and firm fixed effects, we exploit within-firm and within-industry variation of employer concentration to identify the relation between wages and employer concentration.
-Thus, the estimates in column (1) are based off of variation in employer concentration across different local labor markets within a given firm and industry.
+Thus, the estimates in Column 1 are based off of variation in employer concentration across different local labor markets within a given firm and industry.